logo

 Why use upsert instead of directly creating graphics through container.appendChild()?
 Because:

-render(attributes, container): Main Entry for Rendering Edges
+render(attributes, container): Main Entry Point for Rendering Edges

-Each custom edge class must implement the render(attributes, container) method, which defines how the edge is "drawn".
+Every custom edge class must implement the render(attributes, container) method, which defines how the edge is "drawn".
 You can use various atomic graphics here to compose the structure you want.

 render(style: Record<string, any>, container: Group): void;